 Section 311 requires facilities that have chemicals that require MSDSs, and that store more than the Emergency Planning and Community Right-to-Know Act (EPCRA) Threshold Planning Quantity (TPQ) for any of these chemicals, to submit a list of the chemicals, or copies of their SDSs/MSDSs to the State Emergency Response Commission (SERC), Local Emergency Planning Committee and local fire department.

-In Colorado, the SERC is the Colorado Emergency Planning Commission (CEPC).
+In West Virginia, the SERC is the West Virginia State Emergency Response Commission (WVSERC).

 Under the commission’s authority, our SARA (Superfund Amendments and Reauthorization Act) Program receives and manages state-level EPCRA reports.
 The Section 311 requirement is now met by submitting a Tier II Emergency and Hazardous Chemical Inventory Form for the applicable chemicals within 90 days of exceeding the threshold for that chemical.

 Under Section 312, facilities covered by Section 311 must submit the Tier II form annually for all chemicals exceeding the reporting threshold in the previous calendar year to the LEPC, our SARA Program and the local fire department.

 New and revised data elements on the Tier II Emergency and Hazardous Chemical Inventory Form (also in Tier2Submit).

 This final rule requires Tier II facilities to:

 - Report the Toxics Inventory Reduction (TRI) facility identification number (TRIFID) assigned to the facility, if subject to TRI reporting.